ML-Aided Collision Recovery for UHF-RFID Systems: System Model

 \subsection{Framed Slotted ALOHA}

-EPC Gen2 standards employ FSA protocol where frames are formed by $K$ slots and population of $N$ tags select their slots randomly over the frame.
+EPC Gen2 standards employ FSA protocol where frames are formed by $K$ slots and a population of $N$ tags select their slots uniformly over the frame.
 In FSA, slots can be in three different states: 1) Empty slot: None of the tags transmit, 2) Singleton Slot: Only one specific tag transmits, 3) Collision Slot: Two or more tags try to communicate.
 In conventional UHF-RFID systems, the reader can only identify singleton slots and collision slots are discarded.
-The number of slots with $R$ colliding tags is a random variable denoted by $\mathcal{X}_R$ where its expected value can be written as
+Let $\mathcal{X}_R$ be a random variable that denote the number of slots with $R$ colliding tags and its expected value is $\mathbb{E}\{\mathcal{X}_R\} = K \binom{N}{R} \left(\frac{1}{K}\right)^{R} \left(1-\frac{1}{K}\right)^{N-R}$.